edev/mechanical_keyboard/README.md

 I don't know, yet.
 People seem to swear by Durock, but I need to do a lot more research.

+KristoferYee's beginners guide recommends screw-in stabilizers and recommends against snap-in stabilizers because the latter can easily snap out of place.
+This sounds like good advice to me.

 ## Keycaps

 From what I have heard, I presume I will either want PBT double-shot for backlit legends (which I thoroughly enjoy on my current keyboard as well as my laptop) or single-shot PBT with dye-sub legends.
 In the latter case, I might want fully custom legends that document my layers.
 If possible, I might also want to mix backlit and dye-sub legends in some way.